Mobile Gateway¶

 -d '{"schema_version":1,"prompt":"Summarize the current failures","name":"mobile.summary"}'

-Launch in a known SASE project context by passing the project name, not a path.
-The bridge resolves only
+Select a known SASE project context by passing the project name, not a path.
+The bridge

 curl -sS -X POST "$BASE_URL/api/v1/agents/launch" \